This article is formed of 5 Pages with navigation at the end of each page

 1 Season (10 Episodes)

-Within the first 10 minutes David Weil’s new Amazon series sets out its unconventional stall.
-As a 70s family barbecue turns to slaughter on a guest realising her host is actually an ex-Nazi war criminal.
-Before being whisked back to New York City, where three young men are stepping out of theatre after watching Star Wars for the first time.
-Their conversations centring on the political dimensions of the Nazi like Empire and the rebellion it has inspired.
-Hence, begins the Jordan Peele produced series Hunters.
-Delivering a Tarantino inspired thriller about a group of Nazi hunters in 70s America.
+Within the first 10 minutes, David Weil’s Amazon series sets out its unconventional stall.
+As a 70s family barbecue turns to slaughter on a guest realising her host is an ex-Nazi war criminal.
+Before being whisked back to New York City in May 1977; where we join three young men as they step out of a movie theatre, having watched Star Wars for the first time.
+Their conversations centring on the political dimensions of the Nazi-like Empire and the rebellion it has inspired.
+But, as events progress, the Nazi-like empire of science fiction may, in fact, be a reality; as we dive into a Tarantino inspired thriller about Nazi hunters in 70s America.

 We also love The Man in the High Castle